AI-Powered Heatmap Analysis: See What Users See, Fix What They Miss

 - Finding: 60% of users don’t scroll past the first screen

-- Action: Move key content and CTAs above the fold, add visual scroll cues
+- Action: Move key content and CTAs above the fold, add visual scroll cues.
+See cognitive load reduction for above-fold optimization principles.

 Rage Clicks